Alaska Nanooks Logo

 Alaska Nanooks Logo History

-The original Alaska Nanooks logo is presented in the 1960s.
-Its author is a student inspired by one of Fred Machetanz’s artistic works.
-It was a black and white image of a polar bear made in ink.
-Next to the walking animal were the letters “UA.”
-They were an acronym for the University of Alaska.
+The original Alaska Nanooks logo was introduced in the 1960s.
+A student inspired by one of Fred Machetanz’s artworks created it.
+It was a black-and-white ink drawing of a polar bear.
+Next to the walking animal were the letters “UA,” an acronym for the University of Alaska.

 What is Alaska Nanooks?

-Alaska Nanooks is an athletic program representing the University of Alaska Fairbanks in NCAA Division I and Division II.
-Most of the teams (of which there are 10) are also part of the GNAC.
+The Alaska Nanooks is a sports program representing the University of Alaska Fairbanks in NCAA Divisions I and II.
+Most teams (10 in total) also belong to the GNAC.
 The department is named after the polar bear from the Inupiaq word “nanuq.”
 Its home stadium is the Carlson Center.

 Alaska Nanooks Hockey